bentoml/BentoML/docs/source/use-cases/blip.rst

 After the Service is ready, you can deploy the project to BentoCloud for better management and scalability.

-First, specify a configuration YAML file (``bentofile.yaml``) as below to define the build options for your application.
+First, specify a configuration YAML file (``bentofile.yaml``) to define the build options for your application.
 It is used for packaging your application into a Bento.
+Here is an example file in the project:

 .. code-block:: yaml
     :caption: `bentofile.yaml`